Making the electronics for a $7 USD doppler motion sensor

 To avoid that, FB1 removes the power supply's noise and the chosen opamps have a high common mode rejection ratio (CMRR).

-The amplified signal maximum voltage is detected using D1, R9 and C9.
-It is common to add a resistor in parrallel with C9 but as we are working with very low frequencies C9's leakage will do the trick.
+Finally, the amplified signal maximum voltage is detected using D1, R9 and C9.
+It is common to add a resistor in parrallel with C9 but as we are working with relatively low frequencies C9's leakage will do the trick.

 To output a nice square signal, we use a discriminator (U2) detecting when the voltage crosses Vcc*0.55.

-If you don't have time to make one yourself... have a look at my fundraiser .
+If you don't have time to make one yourself... have a look at my store on tindie :-) .